SAP/open-ux-odata/docs/MockserverAPI.md

 #### getEntityInterface

-Retrieve the mockdata entity interface for a given entity set.
+Retrieve the mockdata entity interface for a given entity set within the current service, or optionally from another service for cross-service communication.

-`getEntityInterface: (entityName: string) => Promise<FileBasedMockData | undefined>;`
+`getEntityInterface: (entityName: string, serviceNameOrAlias?: string) => Promise<FileBasedMockData | undefined>;`

+- `entityName` - The name of the entity set
+- `serviceNameOrAlias` - Optional alias or URL path of the target service for cross-service communication

-The entity interface allow you then to access the standard function (`addEntry`, `fetchEntries`, ...) to manipulate the mockdata of the application.
+The entity interface allows you to access the standard functions (`addEntry`, `fetchEntries`, `updateEntry`, etc.) to manipulate the mockdata of the application.

+When using the optional second parameter for cross-service access, the returned entity interface includes enhanced behavior:
+- `updateEntry` automatically preserves existing fields (same smart behavior as `this.base.updateEntry`)
+- All standard mockdata operations are available
+- Service aliases can be used for cleaner, more maintainable code

+See [Cross-Service Communication](./CrossServiceCommunication.md) for detailed usage examples and best practices.

 #### example